-As a reason for this, he pointed out the following.
+As a reason for this, Onisaburo explained as follows.

-From my experience, the accident that happened in the spirit world is bound to happen in the real world.
+From my past experiences, an event that happened in the spirit world is bound to happen in the real world, too.

 According to Onisaburo, the universe can be loosely divided into two kinds of worlds, that is, the physical world and the spirit world.

-The physical world has material properties whereas the spirit world has immaterial properties.
+The physical world has a material property and the spirit world has an immaterial property.

-However, the relation between the physical world and the spirit world are not comparable as European philosophers insisted, but the two worlds have a specific relation.
+However, the relation between the physical world and the spirit is not parallel as European philosophers insisted.

-Indeed, the mind-body problems arise from the assumption that the spirit world and the physical world are comparable.
+Actually, the mind-body problems arise from the assumption that the spirit world and the physical world are parallel.

-In other words, the idea that the mind and the body are comparable substances leads to the idea that they must be interact with each other.
+In other words, since we have a wrong assumption that the mind and the body have a parallel relation, it leads to the wrong idea that they must interact with each other.

-However, according to Shinto philosophy, the mind and the body are not comparable.
+However, according to Japanese Shinto Philosophy, the relation between the mind and the body is not parallel.

-Onisaburo explained the relationship between the physical world and the spirit world in his writings The Story of the Spirit World.
+Onisaburo explained the relationship between the physical world and the spirit world in his writings The Story of the Spirit World as follows.

-Everything in this physical world is a reflection of the counterpart in the spirit world.
+Everything in this physical world is a copy of the corresponding original element in the spirit world.

-From a modern point of view, the relation between the physical world and the spirit world corresponds to that between a monitor and a cloud database (an aggregation of informational data).
+From a modern point of view, the relation between the physical world and the spirit world corresponds to that between a display device (monitor) and a cloud database (an aggregation of informational data).

-In this analogy, an element in the physical world corresponds to an image displayed on a monitor and an element in the spirit world corresponds to a data unit in the cloud database.
+In this analogy, each element in the physical world corresponds to each image displayed on a monitor and each element in the spirit world corresponds to each data unit in the cloud database.

 Furthermore, according to Onisaburo, there is a spiritual law that an event happened in the spirit world is bound to happen in the real world.

-Onisaburo called such a spiritual law that controls the relation between the spirit world and the real world as “Law of Reflection” or "Copy Law."
+Onisaburo called such a spiritual law that controls the relation between the spirit world and the real world as,

-In other words, it can also be considered that events preprogrammed in the spirit world will appear in the physical world.
+In other words, we can consider that events preprogrammed in the spirit world will appear in the physical world.

-This is a theoretical model describing the relation between the spirit world and the physical world according to Shinto philosophy.
+This is a theoretical model describing the relation between the spirit world and the physical world according to Japanese Shinto Philosophy.

-This theoretical model could solve the long-standing mind-body problems, because in this model, the mind does not interact with the body as Descartes insisted, but the body operates as preprogrammed in the spirit world.
+This theoretical model could solve the long-standing mind-body problems, because in this model, the mind does not interact with the body as Descartes insisted.

 The Relation with Zen Buddhism

-According to Shinto philosophy, everything in the physical world is merely a reflection of the couterpart in the spirit world.
+According to Shinto Philosophy, everything in the physical world is merely a copy of the corresponding original element in the spirit world.

-In the above display model, if the display is disconnect from the cloud, the image on the display will vanish and the display will show a blank screen.
+In the above display model, if the display is disconnect from the cloud database, the image on the display will vanish and thus the display will show no image.

 Similarly, if the physical world is disconnected from the spirit world, everything in the physical world will vanish and nothing exists in the physical world.

-In Shinto philosophy, the spiritual world is not comparable with the physical world, but everything in the physical world originates from the spirit world.
+In Japanese Shinto Philosophy, the spirit world is not parallel with the physical world, but everything in the physical world originates from the spirit world.

-Therefore, the day may come when it will be revealed that your body is merely a shadow of your mind preprogrammed in the spirit world.
+Some day, the day may come when it will be revealed that your body is merely a shadow of your mind which is preprogrammed in the spirit world.